tamediadigital/hiring-challenges/devops-challenge/Readme.md

 - is everything automated as much as possible
 - is the app container small and secure
 - is the infrastructure resilient
 - documentation
+- customization points marked with __!!!__ are a must, missing any of them is an automatic fail!!!

 Bonus:
 - Diagram of the setup
 - everything can be built up and deleted with one command
-- how can kubernetes state files be organized in a good way?
-How/When and in which order should they be applied?